MicrosoftDocs/SupportArticles-docs/support/sql/performance/token-and-perm-user-store-perf-issue.md

 - LoginToken
   - One login token per server level principal.
 - TokenPerm
-  - Records all permissions for a securable object for a UserToken and SecContextToken
+  - Records all permissions for a securable object for a UserToken and SecContextToken.
   - Each entry in this cache is a single permission on a specific securable.
 For example, a select permission granted on table t1 to user u1.
   - This token entry is different from entries in Access Check Results (ACR) cache.
 ACR entries mainly indicate whether a user or login has permission to run an entire query.
 - UserToken